infor-design/enterprise-ng/.gitlab/merge_request_templates/pr-template.md

 **Related Jira issue(s) (required)**:
 <!--
 Provide a link to the related issue(s) to this Pull Request;
-auto-closing github issues if necessary (example: "Closes <Url in Jira>) -->
+auto-closing Jira issues if necessary (example: "Closes <Url in Jira>) -->

 **Steps necessary to review your pull request (required)**: